sammrai/userscripts/youtube_ad_skipper/README.md

 ## Usage

-Once installed, the userscript will automatically skip ads on YouTube videos.
+Once installed, the userscript will automatically skip ads on YouTube videos and remove video and banner ads.
 Additionally, a playback speed control will be displayed on the video player, allowing you to easily adjust the playback speed of the video.

 ## Acknowledgments